 The URC has four main tasks:

-2. Astronaut Assistance: The team is given GPS coordinates to different locations in the field where tools are that need to be collected by the rover and delivered to “astronauts”.
+– Extreme Retrieval and Delivery: The team is given GPS coordinates to different locations in the field where tools are that need to be collected by the rover and delivered to designated locations.

-3. Science Survey: A geological survey must be done by the rover by collecting a soil sample, performing on-board measurements, and take several photos of the sample site.
+– Science Cache: A geological survey must be done by the rover by collecting a soil sample, performing on-board measurements, and take several photos of the sample site.

-The CPRT is designing & building a Mars Rover to compete at the 2018 University Rover Challenge hosted in Hanksville, Utah at the Mars Desert Research Station, the 2018 Canadian International Rover Challenge hosted in Drumheller, Alberta, and the 2018 European Rover Challenge in Poland.
+The CPRT is designing & building a Mars Rover to compete at the 2019 University Rover Challenge hosted in Hanksville, Utah at the Mars Desert Research Station and the 2019 Canadian International Rover Challenge hosted in Drumheller, Alberta.
 These competitions are made up of over 30 university teams from around the world.

-Last year, the team competed in our second ever competition, the inaugural Canadian International Rover Challenge, where the team walked away with a 2nd place finish!
+Last year, the team made its first appearance at URC and came 24th/98, and placed 3rd out of 18 teams at CIRC!
 This was an amazing experience for many new and senior members of the team to travel across the country and represent Canada on our home soil.